cyphergenetics/syndi/README.md

 * _Minimal_ but _extensible_.

 It is a reboot of Auto, an old IRC bot which, though featureful, suffered of design flaws.

+### Is it Production-Ready&trade;?

+Not yet.
+Syndi's a fairly sizable project.
+We're getting close though.

 Installation
 ------------